swcarpentry/website/_posts/2016/05/brisbane-swc.md

 Having heard about the initiative via Twitter, I managed to contact [Nathan Watson-Haigh](https://twitter.com/watsonhaigh) who got me on to the
 [Aus/NZ mailing list](http://lists.software-carpentry.org/mailman/listinfo/aus-nz_lists.software-carpentry.org).
-Then I met [Philipp Bayer](https://twitter.com/PhilippBayer) and we started planning our first workshop at [The University of Queensland](http://www.uq.edu.au).
+Then I met [Philipp Bayer](https://twitter.com/PhilippBayer) (now in Perth) and we started planning our first workshop at [The University of Queensland](http://www.uq.edu.au).
 [PyCon Australia](https://www.facebook.com/PyConAustralia/) was coming up in Brisbane and we were able to get [Damien Irving](https://twitter.com/DrClimate) from Melbourne and [Tim McNamara](https://twitter.com/timclicks) from New Zealand to teach for us as they were in town for that.